M-Zubairr/neocortexapi-zubair/SEPRoject(Starwars)/Starwars SE Project/Documention/Readme.md

 ## Project Description ##

 ### Objective: ###
-The objective of this task is to analyze the previously impletemented sequence learing algoithm and further improve the efficiency of the current implementation (for e.g, accuracy).
+The objective of this task is to analyze the previously impletemented sequence learing algorithm and further improve the efficiency of the current implementation. (for e.g, accuracy).
-The previous implementation was about learning the sequence of numbers, alphabets and images.In case of numbers and alphabets, we provided a set of alphabets/numbers and it predicts the upcoming number or alphabet in the sequence whereas for image input, it tries to predict the object pedict in the image.

 ## Flow Diagram ##